gmaresca/angular-mastery-workshop/exercise-finished/README.md

 by [@tomastrajan](https://twitter.com/tomastrajan)

-# Welcome to Finished Exercise
+# Welcome to exercise - FInished

 * this exercise contains working (reference) implementation of all other exercises
 * always try to solve exercises by yourself to learn the most about Angular